-Historically, for this class, some grade cutoffs have been slightly adjusted lower to be a little more lenient.
+Calculated percentages are rounded up to the next 0.1 percentage.
+For this class, some lower grade cutoffs have been adjusted slightly lower to be a little more lenient.
 The class average for this course is typically a B-.
-There will be at least 20% A grades for this class but usually higher.
-If there is a grade scale adjustment (curve), it cannot be made until after the final exam scores and all other scores are available, and the curve amount for each grade cannot be precisely predicted before then.
+There will be at least 20% A grades for this class.
+If a grade scale adjustment (curve) is needed, it will be made after all scores including the final exam scores are available.

 Final grades will be based on the percentage of total points.
-There are NO extra-credit assignments.
-There are NO alternate quizzes or exams.
-Make sure your classes have NO exam conflicts.
+There are no extra-credit assignments and no alternate quizzes or exams.
+Make sure your classes have no exam conflicts.

-There are NO scheduled make-up exams.
-Make-up exams are decided case-by-case and require a written excuse signed by the student documenting that the exam was missed because of unavoidable circumstances outside of the student's control.
+There are no scheduled make-up exams.
+Make-up exams are decided case-by-case and require a written excuse sent from the student's UCSD email address documenting that the exam was missed because of unavoidable circumstances outside of the student's control.
 Make-up exams may have multiple choice, short answer, or essay questions.
 If you miss an exam, you must contact the Instructor within 24 hours of the missed exam to determine if you are eligible for scheduling a make-up exam.
 Missing the final exam will result in an incomplete grade.